-Learning happens in stages, at different paces, and at The Lea each child is enabled and equipped to move forward in their learning journey with bigger challenges and new opportunities or extra support as needed in each part of our curriculum.
+We fully understand that learning happens in stages, at different paces, and at The Lea each child is enabled and equipped to move forward in their learning journey with deeper challenge & new opportunities or extra support as needed in each part of our curriculum.

 Small Steps Approach

 A key element of The Lea’s approach to the implementation of its curriculum will be built around The Multi-store Theory of Memory (Atkinson and Shiffrin,1968) and a small steps approach to teaching and learning.

 The Multi-Store Model of memory (MSM) describes flow between three permanent storage systems of memory: the sensory register (SR), short-term memory (STM) and long-term memory (LTM).
 In simple terms sensory information (through a concrete-pictorial-abstract approach – J Bruner) can be transferred into short-term memory which can generally have a capacity for between 4-9 items.
 Through rehearsal and consolidation, information is then transferred to long-term memory – which as educators is our ultimate aim for learning.

 Our small steps approach to teaching is supported by our curriculum design and intent.
 This has been achieved through different layers of curriculum design.

 At the top layer are the sources of our curriculum.
 These are where we base our learning sequences from.
 For some subject areas we self-design our learning sequences and for some subject areas we use carefully selected schemes of learning.
 Any “schemes” of learning that we use are assessed, reviewed and where appropriate adapted so that they are right for our children.
 Whilst all of our sources are based on learning set out in the National Curriculum and the Early Years Framework, we challenge our children to go beyond this in all subjects.